MarcusMa/react-native-async-load-bundle/README.md

 Because the common bundle file includes all basic codes, we should make sure a good timing to load the common bundle file before loading the differential bundle file.

-In the demo app, we build a guide activity to load the common bundle file, this activity is also used to simulate a **PARENT** activity of the activity using react native.
-This guide activity can also usually be displayed the entrance of your business which was builded by react native in your official app.
+In the demo app, a guide activity is created to load the common bundle file, which is also used to simulate a **PARENT** activity of the activity using react native.
+Sometimes, The guide activity can also usually be displayed the entrance of your business which was builded by react native in your official app.

 All related code was organized in package `com.marcus.rn.async`.
 There are some key points about the implementation:

 1. We use the `ReactNativeHost` to point the path of common bundle file, and call `createReactContextInBackground()` to initialize the context of React Native and load the common bundle file.
-2. In order to get approximate finish time of loading common bundle file, we use `ReactMarker.addListener()` to add custom listener and monitor the event called `NATIVE_MODULE_INITIALIZE_END` to indicate the finish of loading common bundle file.
+2. In order to get approximate finish time of loading common bundle file, we use `addReactInstanceEventListener()` of `ReactInstanceManager` to add custom listener and monitor the event  `onReactContextInitialized` to indicate the finish of loading common bundle file.
 3. We redefine `ReactActivityDelegate` class to suit the scene of loading asynchronously. which can be found by name with `AsyncLoadActivityDelegate.java`.
-4. Because the guide activity and the container activity of react native **MUST** shared the same `AsyncLoadActivityDelegate` object, we build a **singleton** class called `AsyncLoadActivityDelegateProvider` to provider the object.
+4. Because the guide activity and the container activity of react native **MUST** shared the same `AsyncLoadActivityDelegate` object, we build a **singleton** class called `AsyncLoadManager` to provider the object.
-5. The **load time of react view** will be displayed by log and toast, which records time period from clicking entry button to monitor the event called `CONTENT_APPEARED`.
+5. The **load time of react view** will be displayed by log and toast, which records time period from `onCreate()` of the activity to monitor the event called `CONTENT_APPEARED`.
+6. As for the global variable problem in javascript, we should clear the context of react native before reused it. we provides a simple way to fix the problem by rebuild the `AsyncLoadActivityDelegate` object, you can see the code in `prepareReactNativeEnv()` in `AsyncLoadManager`.

 ### 3. Load the differential bundle file asynchronously in iOS.